 Thinking about starting an automated business?
 Setting up a profitable print-on-demand business with these platforms is a great option.

-- Printful offers high-quality products.
-It costs a bit more, but the quality makes up for it.
+- Printful offers high-quality products across a broad catalog.
+It costs a bit more, but the quality holds up.

-- Printify has the biggest product range.
-You get lots of choices to test and sell.
+- Printify has the biggest product range - lots of choices to test and sell.

 Here's a table that compares their key features: